BinWang0213/starter-hugo-research-group/content/authors/BinWang/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests include High performance computing, Digital rock physics and Particle laden flow.

+# Long bio as a group leader
+bio_feature: Dr. Wang's research focuses on understanding the multiphase particle-laden flow in fractured porous media using advanced computational and experimental tools.
+The research objective is to develop engineered particle-based fluid technology to characterize the energy reservoirs and improve the recovery of existing and unconventional resources.

 interests:
   - In-situ digital rock imaging and modeling
   - High-performance computing and simualtion